priyanshkhandelwall/US-COVID-19-Disparities-Factors-and-Insights-at-the-County-Level/README.md

 How to Run the Analysis

-# 1.Clone the Repository:
+# Clone the Repository:

-Bash
-git clone <repository-url>
+1. Bash -> git clone <repository-url> -> cd US-COVID-19-Disparities
-cd US-COVID-19-Disparities

 2. Install R and RStudio: Ensure you have R and RStudio installed on your system.